MCFpy/mcf/docs/source/index.rst

 Usage Example
 -------------

-To demonstrate how to use **mcf**, we will use the :py:func:`~example_data_functions.example_data` function to generate synthetic datasets for training and prediction, and subsequently apply the Modified Causal Forest.
+To demonstrate how to use **mcf**, we will use the :py:func:`~example_data_functions.example_data` function to generate synthetic datasets for training and prediction, and subsequently apply the :py:class:`~mcf_functions.ModifiedCausalForest`.

 .. code-block:: python